 II.
 Justification

 1. To tackle climate change, it is needed to significantly reduce CO2 emissions induced by the transport sector worldwide.
 The transport sector is an important CO2 emitter after the energy sector and other industry branches.
 Therefore, stringent goals for heavy duty vehicles are defined to limit the CO2 emissions.
 These ambitious goals will have a major influence on future design of trucks and trailers on roads and it will significantly change the type of propulsion for such vehicle combinations.
-E.g., the European directive (EU) 2019/1242 describes the provisions to reduce CO2 emissions for heavy duty vehicles.
+E.g. the European directive (EU) 2019/1242 describes the provisions to reduce CO2 emissions for heavy duty vehicles.
 Despite of the fact that trailers or semi-trailers are currently not regulated (The European Commission is working on a draft regulation to implement trailers into CO2 certification process.
 The final regulation is to be provided soon.) it might be interesting for a closer look on their potential to contribute to the overall CO2 reduction of a vehicle combination.
 The trailer or semitrailer itself does not emit CO2 in standstill or driving modes but contribute to the overall CO2 balance of the vehicle combination.
 CO2 values may be assigned to the trailer due to its rolling resistance, its kerb weight and finally the air drag.
 Therefore, it is logically to think about measures/technologies for a reduction of these emissions.
 Based on this development trailer manufacturers are urged to contribute to CO2 reduction by improved trailer design and new technologies now.

 2. One of these features is a driven axle in a trailer/semi-trailer (e.g. with propulsion and/or recuperation system).
 Driven axles in trailers have the potential to support the motor vehicle (e.g. the tractor) during start-stop manoeuvres, during accelerating/braking and during transport of heavy loads under ambitious conditions (uphill/downhill) or may convert the kinetic energy of an axle to supply electric systems (e.g. cooling units for reefer).
 This leads to lower fuel consumption of the motor vehicle respectively cooling units (ergo lower CO2 emissions) and higher agility of the whole vehicle combination.